-On March 1, 2022, we announced a strategic partnership with Altman Health, a market leader with an unmatched shelf space of OTC and nutritional supplements in over 1,700 points of sale, including all major pharmacies across Israel.
-The newly formed company, which will be held jointly by the Company and by Altman Health, will focus on the new Israeli CBD product market, following the Israeli Minister of Health's announcement on February 28, 2022 that CBD will be removed from the Israeli DDO.
+On March 1, 2022, we announced a definitive agreement with Altman Health, a market leader with an unmatched shelf space of OTC and nutritional supplements in over 1700 points of sale, including all major pharmacies across Israel.
+The parties intend to form a company, which will be held jointly by the Company and by Altman Health, and will be focused on the new Israeli CBD product market.

-On March 22, 2022 we announced the execution of an exclusive multi-year cultivation, marketing and distribution agreement (the "Clever Leaves Agreement") with Clever Leaves, a leading multinational operator and licensed producer of pharmaceutical-grade cannabinoids.
+On March 22 2022, we announced the execution of an exclusive multi-year cultivation, marketing and distribution agreement (the "Clever Leaves Agreement") with Clever Leaves, a leading multinational operator and licensed producer of pharmaceutical-grade cannabinoids.
 Over the term of the Clever Leaves Agreement, Intercure will have access to Clever Leaves' high-THC medical cannabis flower to serve several medical cannabis markets, including the Israeli market.
 As part of the partnership, Clever Leaves will cultivate Intercure's high quality strains to launch Intercure's EU-GMP compliant branded products within the EU, UK and South American markets.